things to pack

 The camp may contact a parent in the event a camper is homesick, does not abide by the camp guidelines (see below), or cannot meet daily schedule and/or functions (see below).

 Our camp seeks to maintain a positive, respectful, and safe environment.
 We ask that our campers make this their personal commitment.

 Campers are to refrain from the following:

-Abusive behavior including bullying or harassment
+Abusive behavior including bullying, harassment, threats or physical harm

 Destruction to camp or camper property